Zha0rong/RABID-seq/README.md

 	python run_rarefaction.py -1 read1.fastq -2 read2.fastq

+	# -1 STR :                             path to unprocessed read1.fastq (same as used by indrops.py project.yaml filter)
+	# -2 STR :                             path to unprocessed read2.fastq (same as used by indrops.py project.yaml filter)

 #### The structure of the output table is:
 Read depth | Unique Rabies barocdes
 ------------ | -------------